 - Effortlessly translate courses into multiple languages

-HTML coding is preferred when you need to develop a smaller number of courses with high-end personalized features.
-However, converting Flash courses using pure HTML coding is a time and cost consuming process which demands highly skilled professionals.
-Hence, most organizations today prefer using rapid authoring tools that facilitate the quick conversion of Flash-based courses to HTML5.
+HTML5 coding is preferred when you need to develop a smaller number of courses with high-end personalized features.
+However, converting Flash eLearning using pure HTML5 coding is a time and cost consuming process which demands highly skilled professionals.
+Organizations that have a requirement of converting Flash to HTML5 prefer authoring tools over HTML5.

 All major authoring tools such as Articulate Storyline, Adobe Captivate, iSpring Suite, and Lectora Inspire provide HTML5 output.
-These best-in class authoring tools convert your Flash course to HTML5 with the click of the mouse, thus making the conversion process a cake walk.
+Converting Flash to HTML5 with the click of the mouse, leverages best-in-class authoring tools, thus making the conversion process a cake walk.
 In addition to providing HTML5 output, these rapid authoring tools help you leverage the opportunity to revamp your Flash-based courses with the latest eLearning strategies and trends.

 Would you like to translate your Flash-based courses into multiple languages?
 Do you want to make your old courses instructionally sound?
-Rapid authoring tools with their responsive templates and inbuilt content library accomplish your revamping clearly requisite apart from Flash to HTML5 migration.
+Rapid authoring tools with their responsive templates and inbuilt content libraries accomplish effective revamping, a requisite that’s clearly apart from simple Flash to HTML5 migration.

 1. Ensure courses are multi-device and multi-browser compatible